In case you haven’t heard, the blanket scarf is the IT accessory of the season. The bigger, the better. Go big, or go home.

 If you struggle with how to style a scarf, this post is for you.
 I did some research and practiced a bit so I can bring you 3 easy ways to tie a blanket scarf.

-So here are 3 easy ways to tie a blanket (or oversized) scarf.
-I am totally making up names for these methods.
-There are no names, as far as I know.
+Here are 3 easy ways to tie a blanket (or oversized) scarf.

 This is a fairly traditional method, and it works with a long oversized scarf or a square blanket scarf.
 Here’s how you do it.